derAndreas/cinnamon-applet-vbox-launcher/README.md

 Simple Cinnamon applet to launch Virtualbox virtual machines directly from the panel.

-Orginal Applet by [andreadec](https://github.com/andreadec/cinnamon-applet-vbox-launcher) Forked to add headless option, to run VMs in Headless mode.
+Orginal Applet by [andreadec](https://github.com/andreadec/cinnamon-applet-vbox-launcher)

+Forked to add
+ - headless option, to run VMs in Headless mode
+ - set an icon for the status of the VM (running, stopped)
+ - if VM is running, a click on the VM will shutdown the VM via acpipoweroff

 Installation
 ------------